What are the causes of low self-esteem?

 To be fair, kids do demand a lot of attention from their parents.
-They want to tell their parents every little things that happen in school.
-For adults, this can be a little annoying at times, especially when they have a tired day at work.
+They want to tell their parents every little thing that happens in school.
+For adults, this can be a little annoying at times, especially when they have a tiring day at work.
 They may end up being frustrated with all the insignificant details and react negatively.
 Or they may not pay attention to what their children are saying at all.

 When they see their parents working all the time, it’s easy to misinterpret that their parents’ work is more important than them.
 Children don’t just want your financial support.
 They need their parents to be present with them.